Hypocisy/RPGCoreV3-Chinese-wiki/Entities:-Creatures.md

 ## Spawnegg

-This is an complete item configuration, see [[ItemModule: Items]] for further details.
+This is an complete item configuration, see [[Items: Items]] for further details.
 You can define it as a normal item in the item module too, just make sure to use the correct spawn-egg-id (it is automatically written when a part of the mob.)

 | Option | Type | Description | Defaults |
 |-|-|-|-|